Unit Price Calculator

 Can I compare ounces with grams?

 Yes.
-Ounces, pounds, grams, and kilograms are all weight units, so they can be normalized to one weight target such as per oz or per 100 g.
+Ounces, pounds, grams, and kilograms are all weight units, so the calculator can normalize them to one weight target such as per oz, per lb, per 100 g, or per kg.

-Does the cheapest unit price always mean I should buy it?
+Does the lowest unit price always mean I should buy it?

 Glossary: